Tags and Categories are the two ways you can categorize your WordPress content.

 - Number of tags

 You can set a maximum and minimum number for both of these options.
-The default choices are between 2 and 5 categories, and between 3 and 10 and tags.

 When a writer goes to create a post, they'll see a “Checklist” box on the right sidebar.
 This will show them how many categories and tags they need to add.